 Need for a WDH – summary

 The above issues have long been well understood.
-They have been substantially addressed in the EU, and also followed by EU caravan firms now building caravans in Australia.
+They have been substantially addressed in the EU, and also followed by EU travel trailer firms now building travel trailers in Australia.
 They are also covered in associated articles on this website.
 Be aware that a WDH should only be used where necessary.
-This typically where the laden caravan is heavier than the laden tow vehicle.
-Also for most caravans over 5.5 metres (approx. 18 feet).
+This typically where the laden travel trailer is heavier than the laden tow vehicle.
+Also for most travel trailers over 5.5 metres (approx. 18 feet).

 Need for a WDH – further information

 The general topic is covered (more technically and in-depth) in my recently updated article Travel Trailer and Tow Vehicle Dynamics.
 See also Reducing travel trailer sway, also Making travel trailers stable

 If you found this article of value, my books will prove even more so.
 They include Caravan & Motorhome Electrics, Solar That Really Works (for RVs), Solar Success (for home and property systems), and The Camper Trailer Book.
 The author’s Caravan & Motorhome Book covers every aspect of the subject matter.

 To assist others please consider posting a Link to this article on related forum queries

 * Darling J., Tilley D., and Gao B., 2008.
 An experimental investigation of car-trailer high-speed stability.
 Dept of Mechanical Engineering, University of Bath, UK.